IOKeeffe/DataGhost/README.md

 # DataGhost
 ## Introduction
 DataGhost is a Object Relational Mapping framework written in Ruby.
 It is designed to make it easier to retrieve and manipulate Database entries in Ruby.
-By converting Databases entries to Ruby objects and handling much of the functionality of primary and foreign key mapping, database processing is made aerodynamic and simple.
+By converting Databases entries to Ruby objects and handling much of the functionality of primary and foreign key mapping, database processing is made simple.

+##Setup
+To set up the instance of DataGhost, first open a SQLite3 database file by calling `DBConnection.open(FILE_NAME)`.
+To get acclimated, you can call `DBConnection.create_sample_db` to load a sample database of spaceships, aliens, and planets.
+You only need to load the database once, it will persist.
+You can then create ruby classes that inherit from SQLObject, and they will have methods available.

 ## SQL Object
 The `SQLObject` is the basic unit of DataGhost.
 It represents a row of sql data, with each column being a property of the `SQLObject`.